andrewcampi/pywebiosecure/README.md

 ## Credit

 Credit goes to PyWebIO's creator for the source code.
-I made some changes to a few files to add this critical security feature.
+This project is based off of pywebio 1.7 with changes made to add this critical security feature.

 ## New Features